Safe Holiday Adventure

 • Nepal Visa – You must pay for a visa on arrival to enter Nepal.
 For a US citizen, a 15-day visa costs $30, a 30-day visa costs $50, and a 90-day visa costs $125.

-• Taxis to/from Airport – You’ll need to pay for four one-way taxis to/from the Kathmandu Airport at the beginning and end of your trip, as well as for flights to/from Lukla.
+• Taxis to/from the Airport – You’ll need to pay for four one-way taxis to/from the Kathmandu Airport at the beginning and end of your trip, as well as for flights to/from Lukla.
 The cost for each taxi is around $8, or you can take a public bus for around $0.25.

 • Kathmandu Accommodation & Food – You’ll likely want to stay in Kathmandu for a day or two before and after your trek to prepare and recover from jet lag.
 Accommodation costs can vary widely depending on the type of hotel you choose, but a standard room should cost around $25 per night, with each meal costing around $10.